jamesheald/COIN/README.md

 ### Storing variables

-Online inference can be performed without storing all of the past values of all variables inferred by the COIN model.
+Online inference can be performed without storing all of the past values of all inferred variables.
 Hence, to reduce memory requirements, the past values of variables are only stored if they will be needed for later analysis.
 To store the values of particular variables on all trials, add the names of these variables to the store property.
 For example, to store the Kalman gains and responsibilities:
 ```
 obj.store = {'k','cFilt'};
 ```